 Careers / Further study

 Law students are highly valued by employers due to the broad skillset gained from studying the subject.
 Whilst many students pursue a legal career as Solicitor, Barrister, Legal Adviser, Legal Executive or Paralegal, there is also scope to enter a wide range of careers in HR, finance, teaching, advice and charity work and in the Public Sector.

 Past graduates have secured roles in a range of settings including law firms, chambers, city councils, banks, estate agents, Citizens Advice, higher education, accountancy and the Crown Prosecution Service.

-Many students progress to train as a Barrister or Solicitor through the BPTC or LPC or undertake further study relevant to a specialism with an LLM in Commercial Law, Human Rights and International Law.
+Many students progress to train as a Barrister or Solicitor through the BPTS or LPC or undertake further study relevant to a specialism with an LLM in Commercial Law, Human Rights and International Law.